Find below a current list of CEM members presently working at CEM, Aarhus University.

 Position: Senior Scientist and Cryo-EM Facility Manager

-I finished my PhD in medical microbiology at Aarhus University in 2002 and subsequently took position as Assistant Professor and later Associate Professor at Department of Molecular Biology and Genetics, Aarhus University.
-In 2016 I took position as Cryo-EM Facility Manager at the Interdisciplinary Nanoscience Center, Aarhus University, and I have been deeply involved in establishing a National cryo-EM Facility (EMBION) with key stakeholders from the University.
+I finished my PhD in medical microbiology at Aarhus University in 2002 and later took position as Associate Professor at Department of Molecular Biology and Genetics, AU.
+In 2016 I took position as Cryo-EM Facility Manager at the Interdisciplinary Nanoscience Center, and I have been deeply involved in establishing a National cryo-EM Facility (EMBION) with key stakeholders from the University.
 This facility now harbors two high-end Titan Krios microscopes and several accessory microscopes and other EM equipment (embion.au.dk).

 My focus in CEM is the biochemical, functional, and structural analysis of conductor fibres from cable bacteria involved in electron transfer and cytochromes involved in up- and downloading electrons to/from the conductor.